Menopause symptom checklist: What to look out for

 Put simply, menopause is the natural process through which women stop menstruating, marking the end of their reproductive years .

-The emphasis here is on process — menopause isn’t the sort of thing that happens all at once, but rather it’s a series of gradual changes, often called perimenopause, that is marked by hot flushes, night sweats, hormonal weight gain and irregular periods and culminates with the end of your menstrual cycle and the beginning of a new phase in a woman's life.
+The emphasis here is on process — menopause isn’t the sort of thing that happens all at once, but rather it’s a series of gradual changes, often called perimenopause, that is marked by hot flushes, night sweats, hormonal weight gain such as abdominal weight gain and irregular periods.
+This culminates with the end of your menstrual cycle and the beginning of a new phase in a woman's life.

 What's the difference between perimenopause and menopause?